FORMER STATE PROSECUTOR

 Increasingly, the police are under great pressure from advocacy groups to make more DUI arrests.
-Understandably this has resulted in a larger number of “borderline” cases, or, cases in which an arrest should not have been made at all.
-The prosecutor's burden in proving DUI is governed by the same rules of law and evidence required by the courts in most cases.
-However, unlike most charges, the arresting officer's testimony relies on his “opinion” of your impairment relating to your ability to drive and your normal faculties.
-In addition, there may also be scientific evidence such as a breath test.
-In a typical DUI prosecution the state presents evidence regarding your driving pattern, your performance on “field sobriety tests”, and the results of a breath test.
-Although the evidence against a driver may seem strong at first glance, there are good defenses to the different segments of the state's case.
-A lack of evidence can be brought to the prosecutor's attention to secure a reduction to a lesser charge such as reckless driving, or possibly dismissal of the case.
+Understandably, this has resulted in a larger number of “borderline” cases, and cases in which an arrest should not have been made at all.
+The prosecutor's burden in proving a DUI charge is governed by the same rules of law and evidence required by the courts in other criminal cases.
+However, unlike most charges, the State can rely on the arresting officer's opinion of your impairment, as it relates to your ability to drive and whether your normal faculties were impaired.
+In addition, there may also be scientific evidence such as a breath or blood test.
+In a typical DUI prosecution the state presents evidence regarding your driving pattern, your performance on “field sobriety tests”, and the results of your breath test.
+Although the evidence against a driver may seem strong at first glance, there are strong defenses to the different segments of the state's case.
+A lack of evidence can be brought to the prosecutor's attention to secure a reduction to a lesser charge such as reckless driving, or possibly a complete dismissal of the case.

 Usually in a DUI case the officer documents what you did wrong, not what you did right.
 For instance, the officer's report may indicate you were weaving.
-However, officers usually don't document proper driving behavior such as your speed, you were not following other vehicles too closely, and you obeyed all traffic signs.
+However, officers usually don't document proper driving behavior such as following the speed limit, that you were a proper distance from other vehicles, and you obeyed all traffic signs.

-There may be other factors to consider such as: road condition (i.e. lack of lighting, road construction, adverse weather conditions, traffic congestion), confusing road signs, you're unfamiliarity with the area, and mechanical difficulties with your vehicle.
+There may be other factors to mitigate the effect of any mistakes on the road, such as: road condition (i.e. lack of lighting, road construction, adverse weather conditions, traffic congestion), confusing road signs, you're unfamiliarity with the area, and mechanical difficulties with your vehicle.

-In addition, if the officer did not have a valid legal reason to stop your vehicle the court may exclude all evidence against you.
-This could result in the dismissal of your charge.
+In addition, if the officer did not have a valid legal reason to stop your vehicle the court may exclude all evidence against you, including breath tests results and the officer's opinion and observations.
+Fighting a Search and Seizure violation by the officer requires a competent attorney with the facts on your side, and could ultimately result in the dismissal of your charge.

 Field Sobriety Tests

 Generally, most police agencies videotape your performance of the field sobriety tests.
-I can order a copy of the videotape and we can review and evaluate your performance of the field sobriety tests.
+If a videotape exists, I will order a copy of the videotape and we can fully review and evaluate your performance on the field sobriety tests.
 We can determine if your performance on the tests is consistent with the officer's version in his police report.
+As an attorney practicing criminal law for over twenty-five (25) years and as a former police officer, I have decades of experience reviewing officer recordings of DUI arrests.
 The videotape can be compelling evidence and a person who looks good performing the tests can often be a good candidate for a reduction of the DUI charge regardless of the “score” given by the officer.